Texas annexation: Joint resolution precedent and legacy: Hawaii

 The formal controversy over the legality of the annexation of Texas stems from the fact that Congress approved the annexation of Texas as a state, rather than a territory, with simple majorities in each house, instead of annexing the land by Senate treaty, as was done with Native American lands.
 Tyler's extralegal joint resolution maneuver in 1844 exceeded strict constructionist precepts, but was passed by Congress in 1845 as part of a compromise bill.
-The success of the joint house Texas annexation set a precedent that would be applied to Hawaii's annexation in 1897.
+The success of the joint house Texas annexation set a precedent that would be applied to the annexation of the Republic of Hawaii in 1897.

-Republican President Benjamin Harrison (1889–1893) attempted, in 1893, to annex Hawaii through a Senate treaty.
+Republican president Benjamin Harrison (1889–1893) attempted, in 1893, to annex the Republic of Hawaii through a Senate treaty.
 When this failed, he was asked to consider the Tyler joint house precedent; he declined.
-Democratic President Grover Cleveland (1893–1897) did not pursue the annexation of Hawaii.
-When President William McKinley took office in 1897, he quickly revived expectations among territorial expansionists when he resubmitted legislation to acquire Hawaii.
-When the two-thirds Senate support was not forthcoming, committees in the House and Senate explicitly invoked the Tyler precedent for the joint house resolution, which was successfully applied to approve the annexation of Hawaii in July 1898.
+Democratic President Grover Cleveland (1893–1897) did not pursue the annexation of the Republic of Hawaii.
+When President William McKinley took office in 1897, he quickly revived expectations among territorial expansionists when he resubmitted legislation to acquire the Republic of Hawaii.
+When the two-thirds Senate support was not forthcoming, committees in the House and Senate explicitly invoked the Tyler precedent for the joint house resolution, which was successfully applied to approve the annexation of Hawaii as an organized incorporated territory in July 1898.